-Modeled after the Ontario and Montreal World Health Organization conferences set in Canada, AMWHO’s primary focus is to raise student awareness of pertinent and current global health issues, along with promoting an understanding of the many roles that students can engage in through a career in global health policy.
-The organization aims to nurture an interest in global health and health policy, two fields that are often neglected in a standard health education curriculum.
-Every year, AMWHO conducts an international model-WHO conference that invites undergraduate and graduate students from across the nation and world to simulate the World Health Assembly.
-AMWHO chapters similarly create smaller-scale conferences that reach students in their state – offering the ability to utilize skills of diplomacy, problem solving, conflict resolution, and communication.
+AMWHO, Inc.’s primary focus is to raise student awareness of pertinent global health issues through the lens of policy.
+The nonprofit aims to nurture an interest in global health and health policy, two fields that are often neglected in a standard health education curriculum.
+Every year, AMWHO, Inc. conducts an international model-WHO conference that invites undergraduate and graduate students from across the nation and world to simulate the World Health Assembly, and its chapters similarly create smaller-scale conferences that reach students in their state.